 Everyone’s fitness story is different.
-We’re all doing this for different reasons, using different methods to achieve different goals, but over my few years of training and committing to this lifestyle, I’ve found that patterns have emerged.
-And anytime that I feel I’ve been plateauing, I haven’t kicked and screamed and stomped my feet and stormed into the gym yelling IT’S NOT WORKING.
+We’re all doing this for different reasons, using different methods to achieve different goals, but over my few years of training and committing to this lifestyle, I’ve found that patterns have emerged in my progress.
+Anytime that I feel I’ve been plateauing, I haven’t kicked and screamed and stomped my feet and stormed around the gym yelling IT’S NOT WORKING.
 I’ve sat back, I’ve assessed.
-What am I doing wrong?

 And you know the problem that I find 9 times out of 10?

 I’ve been training on my own for around 3 years now.
 Occasionally I’ve had the pleasure of training with people who are more experienced than me and who gave me advice with my program but, for the most part, my team has been me, myself and I.

 I’ve loved doing it like this and I still do, but training by yourself requires a whole other level of discipline.
 It’s a lot easier to push out two or three more reps when you’ve got your training buddy behind you pushing you on.